varigence/docs/bimlflex/getting-started/building-the-data-vault-project.md

 ### Reviewing the SSDT Project

-BimlFlex also builds an SSDT database project by default.
-In the output folder, there is a folder called `SSDT`.
-In this folder, there is a folder named after the unique identifier for the customer (GUID).
-In this folder is a folder for the current version.
-In the version folder, there are separate projects for each database included in the BimlFlex solution.
-Each of these projects will have all relevant SQL artifacts included.
-These projects can be used to deploy and manage the database pipeline instead of the Script generation feature in BimlStudio.
+BimlFlex also builds an SSDT database project for each database by default.

+The default location for this is under the Project output folder in `SSDT\CustomerUID\VersionName\DatabaseName\`

+These projects can be used to deploy and manage the database pipeline instead of using the Script generation feature in BimlStudio.

+The default output folder for these SSDT projects can be changed through the `SsdtOutputPath` Setting

 Next Step: [](xref:bimlflex-getting-started-applying-load-parameters)